Macular degeneration is the leading cause of blindness in older adults in the United States. Approximately 20 million adults in […]

 One of the most common symptoms of dry eye sufferers is gritty or sandy sensation in the eye.

-Gritty eye, or foreign body sensation, is an irritating condition where your eyes feel irritated or scratched, almost like there is something stuck in them, without anything actually being present.
-Gritty eyes cause mild to severe eye discomfort, and experience other symptoms including irritation, pain, and watery eyes.
+Gritty eye, or foreign body sensation, is an irritating condition often associated with your eyes feeling as though they're irritated or scratched.
+It's akin to the sensation of having something stuck in your eyes, even when there's nothing there.
+This condition can cause mild to severe eye discomfort and may also lead to other symptoms, including irritation, pain, and watery eyes.

 Dry eyes is a condition which occurs if a person does not produce enough tears, or if they are producing poor quality tears.